 What does your child learn at school each day?
 Find information about our curriculum subjects here.

-Our school uses the New Primary Curriculum 2014 which ensures a high-quality education.
+Our school follows the National Curriculum which ensures a high-quality education.

-Phonics - At Hogarth Primary School we use the Letters and Sounds scheme to provide structure, progression and continuity to our phonics teaching and learning.
+Phonics - We use the DfE Letters and Sounds Phonics scheme to provide structure, progression and continuity to our phonics teaching and learning.
 The children begin this programme in EYFS and continue into Year 1.
 All Year 1 children take part in the national phonics assessment toward the end of that academic year.
 Some children may need to continue this programme into Year 2.

 Spoken language- Spoken language underpins the development of reading and writing.
 The quality and variety of language that pupils hear and speak are vital for developing their vocabulary and grammar and their understanding for reading and writing.
 At Hogarth we do this through discussion of books, role play and hot seating; discussions of work whilst peer assessing writing and debating topical issues.

 Reading- The programmes of study for reading at key stages 1 and 2 consist of two dimensions:

 At Hogarth we teach these skills through daily class reading, guided reading sessions and a structured individual reading scheme which caters for all abilities.
 We encourage and support the need for all children to read every day, at school and at home.
 It is essential for them to develop as writers.

 To ensure that our children are reading books that are relevant and enjoyable for their ability we use Scholastic Reading Pro.
 This involves children taking a short comprehension test which measures how well the children understand what they have read, which then generates a lexile score.
 The lexile score gives a range of books that are suitable for the child's reading ability.
 These individualised reading plans motivate and encourage children to read more and improve their comprehension performance as books are suitable for each child.

 Writing - The programmes of study for writing at key stages 1 and 2 are constructed similarly to those for reading: